-- FI.12 The student will explore situations in which to use French language skills and cultural knowledge beyond the classroom setting for recreational, educational, and occupational purposes. - 1.
-Find and present examples of the French language and francophone cultures gathered from interaction with target language speakers, and authentic media or technology. - 2.
-Use resources, such as individuals and organizations in the community or technology, to gain information about the cultures studied.
+- SI.12 The student will use Spanish language skills and cultural knowledge beyond the classroom setting for recreational, educational and occupational purposes. - 1.
+Find the present examples of the Spanish language and Spanish-speaking cultures gathered from interaction with Spanish speakers, authentic media, and technology. - 2.
+Use resources, such as individuals and organizations the community or accessible through technology, to gain information about the Spanish-speaking world.